cockroachdb/docs/v21.2/node-shutdown.md

 Your [load balancer](recommended-production-settings.html#load-balancing) should use the [`/health?ready=1` endpoint](monitoring-and-alerting.html#health-ready-1) to actively monitor node health and direct client connections away from draining nodes.

-To handle node shutdown effectively, the load balancer must be given enough time by the `server.shutdown.drain_wait` duration.
-For details, see [Cluster settings](#cluster-settings).
+To handle node shutdown effectively, the load balancer must be given enough time by the [`server.shutdown.drain_wait` duration](#server-shutdown-drain_wait).

 ### Cluster settings